jhavaldar/jhavaldar.github.io/_posts/diffgeobook.md

 We're going to unpack what this really means and finally get around to a rigorous definition of the $dx$ and $dy$ terms we work with everywhere in calculus.
 Intuitively, $dx$ and $dy$ refer to an infinitesimal quantity in the $x$ and $y$ directions, respectively.
 We will generalize this notion.

 **Definition:** A 1-form is a linear real-valued function on a tangent space.
-Thus, a 1-form is an element of the dual space of $T_p (\mathbb R)^3$
+Thus, a 1-form is an element of the dual space of $T_p (\mathbb R)^3$.

 So we can think of 1-forms as functions which send vectors to real numbers.
-Naturally, we can define the action of a 1-form on a vector field; 1-forms send vector fields to real-valued functions.
-If you're reminded of the divergence at this point, you're on the right track.
+Naturally, we can define the action of a 1-form on a vector field; the 1-form simply is applied to the vector field at each point.
 We now define the most important 1-form of them all:

 **Definition:** The differential of a function $df$ is a 1-form which acts as follows on vectors in a tangent space:
 <p> $$ df(v_p) = v_p[f] $$ </p>